raziEiL/l4d2_weapons/README.md

 # l4d2_weapons
-Provides stock for developers of useful function to do stuffs with weapons.
+Provides stock of useful function to do stuffs with weapons.
 Basically here the reworked version of weapons.inc.
 The include file was written specifically for Left 4 Dead 2 Dedicated server under SourceMod platform (SourcePawn).

 ## Features:
  - SourceMod 1.7 syntax.